yugabyte/yugabyte-db/docs/content/stable/develop/build-global-apps/locality-optimized-geo-partition.md

 ## Failover

-This pattern is resilient toregion failure.
+This pattern is resilient to region failure.
 When any of the regions hosting one of the partition leaders fails, the partition follower in another zone would immediately be promoted to leader and the application can continue without any data loss.

 ![Failover](/images/develop/global-apps/locality-optimized-geo-partition-failover.png)